-Compared to The Last Stand, Dark Phoenix is handled much better, not only is the story more streamlined, but the writing a direction is a step up in terms of quality.
-I loved some of the character choices, taking them in a different direction to the previous films and giving them a sense of growth not seen in the original trilogy.
-Sure a couple of characters get pushed to the background, but this is what always happens with big cast productions like The X-Men or Avengers movies.
+Compared to The Last Stand, Dark Phoenix is handled much better.
+Not only is the story more streamlined, but the writing direction is a step up in terms of quality.
+I loved some character choices, taking them in a different direction from the previous films and giving them a sense of growth not seen in the original trilogy.
+Sure, a couple of characters get pushed to the background, but this is what always happens with big cast productions like The X-Men or Avengers movies.

 One of my complaints about Dark Phoenix comes in the form of Jessica Chastain’s character Vuk, the leader of an alien race attempting to manipulate Jean (Turner), I’m not sure if it was due to time constraints or just the writing, but given how good an actor Chastain is, the character always felt lacking and never came across as menacing, but rather a minor issue the other X-Men needed to overcome before dealing with the main issue, my thinking is there was more to the character and the alien race as a whole, but this ended up on the cutting room floor and maybe one day we will see a director’s cut with the further material restored, which will rectify this loss of depth and motivation.

 X-Men Dark Phoenix is a better film than the negative reviews would have you believe.
 Excellent acting, entertaining storyline and fun throughout, Superior in every way when compared to The Last Stand, it’s a shame that this is looking likely to be the last film in the franchise with this cast, but at least we got a decent movie to finish it off.
 Dark Phoenix if we are talking release date and Logan if chronologically.